-The trial letting our canine friends travel on the Capital’s iconic funicular starts on Thursday 26 August to coincide with International Dog Day, and will run until Sunday 26 September where a decision will be made whether to make it a permanent fixture or not.
+The trial, which was postponed due to COVID Alert Levels, will see our canine friends travel on the Capital’s iconic funicular from 1-30 November, where a decision will be made whether to make it a permanent fixture or not.

 Cable Car CEO Cesar Piotto says the trial is designed to make the green environment more accessible for the growing number of inner city residents.